Riada125/Project-3/README.md

  res.status(202).json({ message: `Welcome Back ${user.username}`, user, token })

 ```
-We save the token to local storage when it is received by our front-end:
+When the token is received by our front-end, it is saved to local storage:

 ```js
   static setToken(token) {